arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## Deep learning model
 To remove optical fluence, we used different DL models.
 The parameters and hyperparameters are: Adam optimizer, loss function = average normalized mean squared error, batch size = 6

+## How to use codes
+### Step 1: Generation of binary phantom
+For 2D, first generate binary images from Fundus images by using Binarization matlab files.
+This flie has 4 matlab files, here binary.m conatin code for binarazation and the remaining files are supporting to this main program.
+For 3D just remove unnecessary tissues from the original phantom, this can be done by using simple for loop and change all tissue values.
+### Step 2: Genearation of realistic phantom and forward optical, forward and inverse acoustic models
+For 2D, fluence affected images can be generated simply by running Optical fluence.m file, to run this code we need some supporting codes from Binarization matlab files (imoverlay.m,isodat.m,segmentRetina.m),forward.m,inverse.m,NIRFAST toolbox.